 Role: Product Design

-As a design intern at Reddit, I had numerous opportunities to hone my product thinking skills.
+Designing at Reddit also gave me numerous opportunities to hone my product thinking skills.
 Here are some of the most valuable lessons I picked up:

 Meeting vs. Exceeding the Spec

-It's important to design according to the requirements that PMs set, but great product designers also push for more ambitious or creative solutions to show what’s possible for a feature.
+It's important to design according to a PM's requirements, but great product designers also push for more ambitious or creative solutions to show what’s possible for a feature.
 Providing PMs with multiple designs that can meet and exceed the spec is invaluable to product teams.

 The ability to build on top of other people's ideas and not just defend your own as a designer is essential to collaboration.
-Design teams work most productively together when they can recognize the value in each other's ideas, even if they still require further adjustment.
+Design teams work together most productively when they recognize the value of each other's ideas, even if they still require further adjustment.

 It's essential to know engineering limitations as a designer, and the best way to ensure your designs will be implementable is to communicate early on with engineering partners.
 Ensuring engineering is involved early on within the product cycle prevents wasted design efforts and can help inform smarter creative decision-making.